 To permanently save the information, ensure that you disable/enable the Unified Write Filter (UWF).
-For more information, see Before Configuring your thin clients.
+For more information, see Before configuring your thin client.

 For details about the custom field information, see the WDM and WMS documentation at www.dell.com/support.